 If you do live in one of those six states and receive an inheritance, there’s not much you can do to avoid the tax after the person has died.
-Your best advice is to look back at all the ways to use your inheritance, and consider once again the most wise and responsible approach with help from a financial planner.
+Your best advice is to look back at all the ways to use your inheritance and consider once again the wisest and responsible approach with help from a financial planner.

 If you will owe some of your inheritance in taxes, then don’t spend it all!

 Set aside the 5%, 10%, or whatever else you’ll be charged for this in the future, and have it ready to pay so it doesn’t feel like a loss.